belmont-bhagat/substitute-teacher/docs/TEST-README.md

 # Simple Login Application - Integration Tests

+> **⚠️ BRANCH NOTE**: These tests were designed for the full-featured version.
+In the **no-dashboard branch**, only the authentication endpoints (`/api/login`, `/api/profile`, `/api/users`) are used by the frontend.
+Admin dashboard endpoints exist in the backend but are not consumed by the frontend.

 This directory contains comprehensive integration tests to verify that the frontend and backend are properly connected and all APIs are working correctly.

 ## 🚀 Quick Start